 Gravel grinding on the road less travelled

 Starting and finishing in front of the iconic Granada theatre in downtown Emporia, Kansas, the Dirty Kanza is an epic mass-start gravel race, founded in 2006 at a time when “gravel grinding” was only just beginning to spark in cycling’s collective conscious.
 Since then, its popularity has exploded.
-We’re going to take a look at the bikes that would get you round a course like the Dirty Kanza – or UK equivalent events like Grinduro or the Dirty Reiver – and how to get started in your own “gravel grinding” efforts.
+We’re going to take a look at the bikes bikes that would get you round a course like the Dirty Kanza – or UK equivalent events like Grinduro or the Dirty Reiver – and how to get started in your own “gravel grinding” efforts.

 Diverge and conquer

 The first weekend of June saw hundreds of cyclists embark upon the Dirty Kanza’s 200-mile, unsupported, solo endurance challenge over the gravel and dirt roads of the Flint Hills region of Kansas.
-One of those riders was Alison Tetrick upon her 2018 S-Works Diverge.
+One of those riders was Alison Tetrick upon the 2018 S-Works Diverge.
 The 2017 event was Tetrick’s first bite from the apple, and unbelievably, she managed to come away with the win.
 Returning as reigning ‘Queen of the Kanza’ meant that she had the experience and knowledge necessary to prepare, but as she writes in her CyclingTips blog, it doesn’t make it any easier to predict the race.

 The elements threw just about everything they had into the path of the Dirty Kanza riders.
 The day opened with a thunderstorm, delaying the start and turning the first few miles into a bit of a mud bath.
 The damp soon gave way to wind and by the middle of the day, a hot and sticky humidity clung to the road and riders alike.